binarytrails/ring-api/README.md

       --dring-version    show Ring-daemon version
       --interpreter      adapt threads for interpreter interaction

-### Interpreter
+### Python / Interpreter

+To see an example of usage inside a Python script, you can skip to the *Examples* > *Node: message replier* section.

-It was tested using IPython.
-It wasn't designed to be run with the REST Server.
+In interpreter, it was tested using IPython but the threading wasn't designed to be run with the RESTful server.

     from ring_api import client